Alluxio/alluxio/docs/en/cloud/Google-Dataproc.md

   {% collapsible Tiered Storage %}
 The default Alluxio Worker memory is set to 1/3 of the physical memory on the instance.
-If a specific value is desired, set `alluxio.worker.memory.size` in the provided `alluxio-site.properties`.
+If a specific value is desired, set `alluxio.worker.ramdisk.size` in the provided `alluxio-site.properties`.

 Alternatively, when volumes such as